TexBlock/TiC-Wiki/Modifier-Recipe-JSON.md

 `requirements`: [[ModifierMatch|Common-JSON-Value-Types#modifiermatch]].
 Optional.
 Modifiers required on the tool to apply the recipe.
 `upgrade_slots`: Integer.
 Defaults to 0.
 The amount of upgrade slots the modifier recipe takes.
 `ability_slots`: Integer.
 Defaults to 0.
 The amount of ability slots the modifier recipe takes.
 A modifier recipe cannot use both upgrade and ability slots.
 `max_level`: Integer.
 Defaults to 0.
-The amount of levels the modifier has.
+The maximum levels of the modifier that can be applied through this recipe.
+0 means no limit.

 ## Simple Modifier Recipe
 ### Keys